arhat-dev/credentialfs/README.md

 ## How it works?

-- Firstly it will sync credentials with your password managers, keep those required (as configured in the config file) in memory.
+- Firstly it will sync credentials from your password managers, keep those required (as configured in the config file) in memory.
 - Then it will start a FUSE server, with all your credentials mounted in a single directory, symlink them to their target paths.
-- When there is a `open()` request to your credential, it will prompt an authorization dialog with caller's `User Name (uid)`, `Process Name (pid)`, `Parent Process Name (ppid)` through system's security api.
+- When there is a `open()` request to your credential, it will prompt an authorization dialog with caller's `User Name + uid`, `Process Name + pid`, `Parent Process Name + ppid` through system's security api.
   - The authorization request decision is made based on the value of `sha256sum(uid + "|" + pid + "|" + ppid + "|" + path)`
+    - __NOTE:__ To reduce uncessary authorization for command line users, `pid` here is the executable name (if we can determine).
 - The mounted credential (file) can only be read by the `open()` caller after a successful authorization.
   - You can configure how long a successful authorization will last to avoid frequent interruptions.